The Materials Matter Standard is a voluntary sustainability standard for the production and initial processing of raw materials

 LEARN MORE

-Download our quick guide to learn more about Textile Exchange’s transition to a unified standards system.
+Download our quick guide to learn more about to the pilot version of the Material Matter Standard, and Textile Exchange’s transition to a unified standards system.